Jscherbe/frontend/reference/planning/notes-table-list-design.md

   - `--wrap-small`: Overrides the automatic mobile stacking, forcing nested items (like tags or badges) to wrap inline instead.
   - `--inline-small`: Overrides the automatic mobile stacking, forcing items to stay perfectly side-by-side on a single line.

-## 4. The Flexbox Fallback
+## 4. The Fallback Strategy (Updated)

-A fallback is provided within a `@supports not (grid-template-columns: subgrid) { ... }` block for older browsers.

-- **The Fallback Strategy:** The component drops the master grid and uses Flexbox.
-- **How it works:** The `.data-list__item` becomes `display: flex`.
-The columns rely on their natural content width unless modified by `--fluid` or `--shrink`.
-- **The Result:** Users on older browsers still get a well-organized row layout, though they lose the pixel-perfect strict column alignment across multiple rows provided by `subgrid`.
+*Previous discussions involved a complex Flexbox fallback.
+This has been removed.*
+Given that Subgrid support is nearly universal by mid-2026, we have opted for a "zero-config" fallback path for older browsers:
+- If a browser does not understand `grid-template-columns: subgrid`, it simply ignores the declaration.
+- The row remains `display: grid`.
+- Because there is no column template defined within the row, it defaults to placing every child in a single vertical column (implicit rows).
+- **The Result:** The desktop view for older browsers gracefully degrades to look exactly like the stacked mobile view.
+It is 100% usable, readable, and requires zero extra fallback code (like `--shrink` or `--fluid` modifiers) from the developer.

 ## 5. Headers & Accessibility